jeffblackadar/image_work/index.md

 ### Third party use
 + Third party use (examples: company, educational institution, government body)
   + Will a third party have access to the data as a result of a licence agreement?
     + Implication: Ensure the terms of usage would not lead to potential harm or non-permitted use.
 Avoid the use of cloud storage by companies such as Google, Microsoft, etc. in cases where data is sensitive.
+(The use of Google Colaboratory, Azure's API, Binder, GitHub should be considered vs a purely local environment.)
+  + Will a third party have access to the data as a result of a geography?
+    + Implication: Can the agency of a national government access the data because it transits or is stored in their country?
+Consider where data is stored and how is it transmitted as part of the project.

+### Loss
++ Loss/Destruction
+  + If the data was lost, destroyed or degraded would it result in a loss of an asset?
+    + Implication: Ensure the data is backedup.
+Test that data can be restored to its original state.
+Ensure backups are protected.